SM 25x125 [2xM8] / N52 - magnetic roller

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Wide application in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical apparatus and other modern machines.
+- Key role in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: